AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * `RTE Link` plugin currently allows to select `Content Fragments` along with all other types of assets (SITES-1537).

-* When creating a new Content Fragment using the inline Wizard, the `Allowed Content Fragment Models` are not visible in the select model list (SITES-1522).
+* When creating a new Content Fragment using the inline wizard, the `Allowed Content Fragment Models` are not visible in the select model list (SITES-1522).

+* When a `Model` type is selected on the `Model Editor` page, `Edit Content Fragement` button appears on the `Fragment Reference Properties` sheet (SITES-1485).

+* When adding a reference to the `Fragment Reference` field in `Content Fragment Model Editor`, only the models that are `enabled` are allowed.
+If the parent model is in `draft` state, it is not allowed to refer it to other `draft` models (SITES-1477).

 ### [!DNL Assets] {#assets-65100}